reactive-python/reactpy-django/docs/src/features/templatetag.md

 ??? warning "Do not use context variables for the IDOM component name"

-    Our pre-processor relies on the template tag containing a string.
+    Our preprocessor relies on the template tag containing a string.

     **Do not** use Django template/context variables for the component path.
 Failure to follow this warning will result in unexpected behavior.